hvcuong201/CSC3320_FinalLab/README.md

 @choang7
 - Lab assignment requiring to submit source code will have a 'ReadMe.txt' file to instruct user on how to execute the program and a brief explaination on how the program works.
 - Lab assignment requiring to submit the documentation has everything explained in the documentation itself.
+- Switch to 'master' branch to see the source code or documents of all the lab assignments.

 General Instruction on how to execute '.c' file and shell script:
  * How to execute '.c' extension file: